+When comparing harm reduction vs. abstinence, it is also important to bring up the AA Model.
 Abstinence is based on AA principles, which use spirituality and family involvement as a foundation of its teachings.
 The Minnesota Model adapted the first five steps of AA and added medical and psychological components.
-Patients are generally required to attend AA meetings following treatment in the Minnesota Model, however.
+Patients are generally required to attend AA meetings following treatment in the Minnesota Model.

 - Admit Powerlessness: We admitted we were powerless over our addiction – that our lives had become unmanageable.
 In the Minnesota Model, this step serves to make the addict review his or her substance use history and acknowledge the harmful consequences that have ensued as a result.